 Student outcomes assessment in graduate programs is part of Program Outcomes Assessment and is reported in that section of this report.
-In addition, the Graduate College conducts the Graduate Student Satisfaction Survey in alternate years and the Office of University Assessment conducts the Survey of Alumni of Graduate Programs in alternate years.
+In addition, a Graduate Student Satisfaction Survey is conducted in alternate years and the Office of University Assessment and Testing conducts the Survey of Alumni of Graduate Programs in alternate years.
 These university-wide assessments provide university- and program-level assessment information about graduate students.
-The third Survey of Alumni of Graduate Programs will be conducted in spring 2005.
+A Graduate Student Satisfaction Survey will be conducted in Fall 2004, and the third Survey of Alumni of Graduate Programs will be conducted in spring 2005.